gearx/vagrant-lamp/README.md

     vagrant box add gearx-lamp gearx-lamp.box

-Now more specific boxes can be built off this base box by includeing this line in their Vagrantfile
+Now more specific boxes can be built off this base box by including this line in their Vagrantfile

     config.vm.box = "gearx-lamp"